Tanvirkhan65/Autocad_electrical_2/README.md

                                     empty space ho vertical in command f for wire flip components multiple wire(select point of components and drag) another multiple bus -> take clable from another multiple buses
+            # strech wire -> select wire end location then select wire which one strech